joeferner/pi-stm32-uart-bootloader/README.md

 |   0   |   1   | System Memory     |
 |   1   |   1   | Embedded SRAM     |

-This module will toggle these pins (BOOT0 and BOOT1) along with the reset pin and USART to flash the STM32.
+This module will toggle these pins (BOOT0 and BOOT1) along with the reset pin and UART to flash the STM32.

 ### Raspberry Pi 3

-On the Raspberry Pi 3 yo get better baud rate results you will probably want to remap the physical USART away from the bluetooth and back to the USART pins.
+On the Raspberry Pi 3 yo get better baud rate results you will probably want to remap the physical UART away from the bluetooth and back to the UART pins.
 To do this add the following line to your `/boot/config.txt` file.

 ```